Neoshrimp/ChronoArk-gameplay-plugins/README.md

 ## Uninstallation
-Delete .dll files from `plugin` folder and optionally mod configuration files for `config` folder.
+Delete .dll files from `plugin` folder and optionally plugin configuration files from `config` folder.